dnegometyanov/rock-paper-scissors/README.md

      - Models folder with models, typed collections, and factories for them

      - `View` folder for visualisation staff

-       - Some utility classed that run the game like `Controller` and `App`
+     - Some utility classes that run the game like `Controller` and `App`

 ## TODOs (what could be done better or not implemented yet)

-  - Not all classes are Unit tested (takes some, time)
+  - Not all classes are Unit tested (takes some time)

   - In case of framework version, probably its DI modules may be more suitable the hand-made DI in `Controller` and `App`